DKRZ-AIM/dkrz-hereon-icon-superdropnet/Notes.md

 make my_demo

 # Need to add the current directory to the search path for SOs at runtime
+# change this to your git rooot directory
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/work/ka1176/caroline/gitlab/202
 2-03-hereon-python-fortran-bridges/src/"